criblio/elastic-cribl-monitoring/README.md

 ## Getting started

+We provide 2 options to set you up quickly.

-You can prepare Elasticsearch and the Cribl Stream configuration parts automatically using a `bootstrap.sh` script.
-Alternatively you can configure this manually as well.
+Option 1: You can prepare Elasticsearch and Cribl Stream automatically using a `bootstrap.sh` script.
+This is ideal for larger environments, to prevent having to configure many worker groups at the same time.

-The dashboards need to be imported through Kibana’s UI.
+Option 2: You can quickly configure Elasticsearch and Cribl Stream this manually as well.

+For both options you will then have to manually commit and deploy Cribl Stream's changes and import the Dashboards into Kibana.

 You can then also choose to collect logs from the Leader separately as an optional step.

-## Bootstrap Script:
+## Option 1 - Bootstrap Script

-You can skip this if you wish to run the steps manually.
-This script will run the manual steps for every Stream worker group, which could save some time.
+<details><summary>This script will run the manual steps for every Stream worker group, which could save some time.</summary>

 Prerequisites for the script are: `Stream, Bash, jq, curl`